santa112358/hashtagable/README.md

       decoratedStyle: TextStyle(fontSize: 14,color:Colors.red),
     ),
 ```
-`decoratedStyle` is the textStyle of tagged text. `basicStyle` is untagged one's
+`decoratedStyle` is the textStyle of tagged text. `basicStyle` is the one of untagged text

 - **RichText**